 |300-level and Above|

-Select 3 credits of 300-level or above electives in Design and Visual Communication in consultation with Art & Design Undergraduate Advisor and Area Head for Design and Visual Communication.
+Select 6 credits of 300-level or above electives in Design from the list, in consultation with PSOA Academic Advising and Head of Design & Visual Communication.
+Students must be aware of the prerequisites for the 300+ level courses they wish to take.
 Design minor students are not eligible to take Design and Visual Communication Required Core Courses.

 Location: Theatre 120